tipam/pi3d/ReadMe.rst

 3D and 2D rendering and aims to provide a host of exciting commands to load in textured/animated models, create fractal landscapes, shaders and much more.

-v1.0 is the fifth release of the pi3d module which now adds support for running on platforms other than the raspberry pi (X on linux) and runs with python 3 as well as 2 The OpenGLES2.0 functionality of the Raspberry Pi is used directly or via mesa on 'big' machines.
+v1.2 is the sixth release of the pi3d module which now adds support for running on platforms other than the raspberry pi (X on linux) and runs with python 3 as well as 2 The OpenGLES2.0 functionality of the Raspberry Pi is used directly or via mesa on 'big' machines.
 This makes it generally *faster*